How To Remove Scars On Nose?

 Nose Piercing Scars

 Scars can occur on nose piercing site if proper care is not taken.
 Nose scars due to piercing usually come in 2 variations; common scars and keloids.
 Common scars are small, often red in color and they fade away on their own.
-However keloid scars are a type of hypertrophic scars that are troublesome to treat.
-Hypertrophic and keloid scars are large, bubble shaped and protruding.
+However, keloid scars are a type of hypertrophic scars that are troublesome to treat.
+Hypertrophic and keloid scars are large, bubble-shaped and protruding.
 The only difference between hypertrophic scars and keloids are that the latter is easier to heal.
 Nose piercing scars are due to poor aftercare, infection or allergic reaction to the jewelry.

-Scar Removal On Nose
+Nose Scar Removal Treatments

 - Over The Counter Creams – Many substances like retinoids and benzoyl peroxide were used traditionally to get rid of pimple scars on nose.
-Though they may not be effective but they can help fade the appearance of the scars slightly also clearing the surrounding skin.
+Though they may not be effective they can help fade the appearance of the scars slightly also clearing the surrounding skin.
 Check with your dermatologist for a specific topical cream for your pimple scar.